brandontksmith/widgets/README.txt

 	1) The design could be better.
 I put this together rather quickly one weekend and didn't think about the design.
 I just started plugging away.
 	2) I would have liked to have used requirejs to organize the front-end files into separate files, rather than just one app.js.
 	3) My knowledge with MongoDB has become a bit rusty after using primarily MySQL, so I should have used SQL to have better relations between models.
 The relations are poor right now.
+	4) WidgetView and WidgetView2 are identical... should really be merged as one.